hggzjx/compression_hacking/README.md

 pip install -e . # install in editable mode
 ```

-Then, you can use the package to evaluate the language models.
-For example, you can use the following code to evaluate the language models:
+Then, you can directly use the following evaluation script (Python) for assessment, or simply run the demo.py file.

 ```python
 import os